Christmas Dinner #3 – More Christmas/Holiday Ideas & Recipes

 5. Break salted pretzels and roll into rice crispies and roll into dark melted chocolate.
 Roll into balls and freeze.

 6. Make popcorn and coat with butterscotch syrup.
-(Buy this is you have to)
+(Buy this if you have to)

 Plating